vgupta1/EVA_CounterfactualAnalysis/README.md

 To execute the code, one should follow the following steps:
 1. Run the "genHistoricalEB_TS.R" to generate the time-series of estimated prevalence for each country.
 2. Run the "smoothingEBPriors.R" to smooth these estimates for improved performance.
 3. Run the "produce_public_vs_private_raw_data.py" file to generate public data timeseries for each country and date.
+Run this file twice, once with "raw" set to TRUE and once with "raw" set to FALSE as described above.
 4. Run "grey_ebpred.r" and "grey_arrivals.r" to obtain counterfactual estimates of prevalence and arrivals had a country not been greylisted.
-5. Run buildOPEdatabase.R to generate all off-policy evaluationa nd counterfactual analysis.
+5. Run buildOPEdatabase.R to generate all off-policy evaluation and counterfactual analysis.
 Summary statistics and plots can easily be created from the resulting dumped files.